Skip to content

 Left: No Parking or stopping || Right: No Parking

 Parking in Japan can be a problem.
 In fact you need to prove you have somewhere to park before you can buy a car here.
 In the cities you can’t just park anywhere.
 You need to find a paid parking space (it’s not such a problem in rural areas).
 This means parking in Japanese cities can be expensive.
 You can pay ¥100 for 20-30 minutes although there are cheaper places if you hunt around.
 For parking overnight there is usually a fixed maximum rate (not per hour) around ¥800-¥1000.
-You can use ParkSmart app for Android or iPhone or your SatNav to help you find parking places.
 Coin parking meters are common on city streets.
 You pay on arrival.
 Note many have a fixed maximum time (often one hour).
 This means you will have to move your car to another meter if you want to stay longer.
 Parking at meters is free in the evening but you aren’t allowed to stay overnight – your car may be towed away.
 Small self-service car parks are also common in cities.
 You park you car and a bar will rise under your car to stop you driving away without paying.
 For this reason make sure you park carefully in the parking space.
 You pay when you return.
 Note the number of your parking spot before going to the payment machine.
 The instructions will probably be in Japanese so you might have to ask another driver how it works.
 Don’t worry, Japanese people are usually super-helpful.
 You will also find many underground or multi-storey car parks in Japanese cities.
 These are easy to use even if you don’t read Japanese.
 You collect a ticket from the machine at the entrance barrier.
 When you leave insert your ticket in the machine at the exit barrier and pay the amount shown.
 Many shops or restaurants in malls or departments stores will give you a parking coupon (“chusha-ken”) if you shop / eat there.
 You insert this coupon before your cash at the exit barrier.
 Most supermarket parking is free – they make their money from the horribly expensive prices they charge instead.

 Hazards of driving in Japan